anouarjlidi/AgateApps/docs/vhosts.md

 * [Corahn Rin / Character manager](character_manager.md)
 * [Deploy](deploy.md)

+**⚠️ Use this ONLY when you cannot set up the project with Docker.**

 You can set up vhosts in different configuration.

 Mostly it can run on Apache without any issue, but can also work on Nginx.

 # Apache vhost